UTSA-CS-3443/Room-Buddy/README.md

 # Known Issues
 -Assumes unique full name for every user
--No acronym at all (when entering in university, major, classification, etc.)
+-No acronym at all (when entering in university, major, classification, etc.) or else you won't match (utsa won't match the university of texas at san antonio)
 -Potential bug: Must finish profile creation after signing up
 -No commas in user bio
 -Need at least one hobby